 Water-proof mascara is a savior during this time of the year.
 You may only use it for a few months of the year, but it can make a big difference!
 This is one of my favorite makeup tips for older women.

 Use a white pencil on the inside of your eyes if they are irritated, to camouflage the redness.
 White pencils are ophthalmologically tested and won’t additionally irritate your eyes.
 However, be careful to use one that is a creamy white, not a blue-white.
 The blue-white ones tend to look like Tipp-Ex.
+One great product is the NYX Professional Makeup Faux Whites Creamy Eyeliner Pencil.

 Autumn and winter are seasons filled with change – changing weather, changing the clocks, even changing over to a new year!
 That makes this the perfect time of year to change up your makeup routine and try out some fun fall trends.
 Try darker shades on your eyes and lips.
 Green and navy eye shadows suit all eye colors.
+A great palette for this season is Tarte’s Fall Feels Eye & Cheek Palette.

 It’s good to remember that if you’re nearsighted, your lens prescription can have a shrinking effect on your eyes.
 In this case, you want to do as much as possible to open up your eyes and make them look larger.